 CHAT Celebrity hairdresser Guy Kremer on tresses, trends and tips for better hair

-The tables have turned however—today Guy’s craftsmanship is highly sought after and revered world over.
-His salon and range of products cater to diverse clientele and his unmistakable stamp is recognized and admired by all his fellow professional hair-dressers.
-He has won a number of awards, has styled for dozens of high profile fashion shows and has had his handiwork featured in a series of leading magazines.
-He is the brand ambassador for L’Oreal and is currently in the city to hold a workshop for professional hairstylists at the L'Oreal Professionnel Academy.
+The tables have turned however — today, Guy’s craftsmanship is highly sought after and revered the world over.
+His salon and range of products cater to diverse clientele.
+His unmistakable stamp is recognised and admired by all his fellow professional hair-dressers.
+He has won a number of awards, has styled for dozens of high profile fashion shows and has had his handiwork featured in leading magazines.
+He is the brand ambassador for L’Oreal and was recently in Bangalore to conduct a workshop for professional hairstylists.

-Which is why he loves working with Indian hair, he adds.
-“Earlier it was difficult to colour Indian hair but today there are enough products available in the market.
+Which is why he loves working with Indian hair.
+“Earlier, it was difficult to colour Indian hair but today there are enough products available in the market.
 Also, Indian women are open to experimenting with their hair today perhaps because they have become more liberated.
-It is not about becoming more westernized but about finding themselves,”
+It is not about becoming more westernised but about finding themselves,”